Episode Transcript

 just think he understood the magnitude of how big and

-now huge he was and where.
+now huge he was and where he was gonna go

-this day.
-Like Mary calls me a little dave to
+to this day.
+Like Mary calls me a little dave

-extra curriculum activities in the neighborhood.
+is extra curriculum activities in the neighborhood.

 Speaker 4 (52:49):